jkamenik/orig-blog/source/_posts/2013-07-07-octopress-toc.markdown

 I followed it to get an idea of what I wanted, but diverged a lot.
 What I wanted was:

 1. The TOC to be driven by a `toc: true` in the YML front matter of any page
-1. The TOC to be the first item in teh sidebar.
+1. The TOC to be the first item in the sidebar.
 1. The TOC to contain only the h2 tags and below (Ignoring the H1 page title)

 ## 1. Add JS TOC code ##